Acceptable Use of University Information Resources

 - Incidental Use is permitted by the User only and does not extend to family members or others.

-- Storage of any files, e-mails, documents, text messages, voice mails or other information for Incidental Use is discouraged.
+- Storage on University Information Resources of any files, e-mails, documents, text messages, voice mails or other information for Incidental Use is discouraged.
 In any event, any such storage must be nominal.

-E-mail and Internet Use
+- E-mail and Internet Use

 - University provided e-mail addresses and Internet designations are the property of the university.

 - Employees must conduct university business using university e-mail accounts rather than personal or non-university e-mail accounts.
 Confidential Information contained in e-mail must be encrypted.